NessieNono/Monotype/README.md

 - [ ] There is a timer, and work automatically saves after some time
 - [ ] ActiveRouteActivated
 - [ ] Animations to seem dynamic
+- [ ] Add word count on the bottom

 ## Home Page